 - Steer clear of confirmation, interviewer or response biases?

-- Learn about the problems and situation of your prospect?
+- Learn about your prospects’ problems and situation?